markszulc/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/introduction.md

 ---
 title: Using AEM Forms with Adobe Sign
-seo-title: Creating your first interactive communication for the print channel
 description: Adobe Sign and AEM Forms lets automate complex transactions and include legal e-signatures as part of a seamless digital experience.

 feature: adaptive-forms